dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

             | Rooted(Node=n) -> n.find2 0 (hash(k)) k nf
 ```

 The one-arg `valAt` pushes to the two-arg version -- that's usual.
+An `Empty` map always returns the not-found value.
 And another debt (`find2`) is imposed on our nodes.

 ```F#
     static member notFoundValue = obj()